viralpatel3/SpeechToTextOrderAssist/README.md

 The key focus of this project is to speed up the process flow of ordering at restaurants.This is especially useful in a drive thru and take-out service to get through the queue quickly.
 Currently, a lot of resources and man-power are wasted by a person taking manual orders.
 Eventually, this could replace the person taking orders and save the money and time for both user and business end.<br />

+The Quick Service Restaurant (QSR) Assist aims to accomplish the above.
+It would start out by hearing the order, transcribe it to text, map it to the items in the menu and finally create an invoice.
+From the converted text we would be able to classify the intent of that part of the speech such as adding, deleting, modifying and canceling an order.
+The extracted information is then used for keyword extraction and invoice generation.<br />

+## Dataset:

 We would be using the google dataset Taskmaster-1.
 This dataset consists of 13,215 taskbased dialogues in English.
 We will be using the conversation from only 2 of the 6 domains (ordering pizza and ordering coffee drinks) which are relevant to Quick Service Restaurants.<br />

-The Quick Service Restaurant (QSR) Assist aims to accomplish the above.
-It would start out by hearing the order, transcribe it to text, map it to the items in the menu and finally create an invoice.
-From the converted text we would be able to classify the intent of that part of the speech such as adding, deleting, modifying and canceling an order.
-The extracted information is then used for keyword extraction and invoice generation.
+Dialog annotations are based on the API calls associated with each type of task-based dialog.
+The full JSON description of the ontology can be found in ontology.json.
+Each conversation was annotated by two workers.
+Both annotations are included in this collection.<br />

+The ontology.json can act as a reference to validate the invoice generated in the end.
+However, this doesnot validate intent classification.
+We are looking at various APIs that would help us test the intent classifications in further steps.<br />

 ## Proposed plan of research:
 The Quick Service Restaurant (QSR) Assist will have the following key functionalities: